rkuma183/wilsonmar.github.io/_posts/2016-07-21-predix-viz.md

    Howeveer, Hackathon Starter CSS is coded to use gird and styles for the Bootstrap CSS framework, but these templates do not.

-## More #

-This is one of several related topics:

-See more about Predix, GE's brand name for their "Industrial Internet" which incorporates Machine Learning, Data Science, and Artificial Intelligence.

-{% include predix_links.html %}